-The purpose of Swap can be to convert a fixed-rate liability into a floating rate liability such as the case of an Interest rate Swap and so on.
+The purpose of Swap can be to convert a fixed-rate liability into a floating rate liability, such as the case of an Interest rate Swap and so on.
 Similarly, Currency swaps can be used by a business that has a relative advantage in borrowing in their capital market as opposed to the capital market of the currency in which they want to borrow.

 #3 – Options

-Options are Derivative contracts having Non-linear payoff and entered into by two counterparties that provide once counterparty known as Option Buyer to gain the right but not an obligation to buy or sell a specified security at a pre-fixed Strike PriceStrike PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
+OptionsOptionsOptions are financial contracts which allow the buyer a right, but not an obligation to execute the contract.
+The right is to buy or sell an asset on a specific date at a specific price which is predetermined at the contract date. are Derivative contracts having Non-linear payoff and entered into by two counterparties that provide once counterparty known as Option Buyer to gain the right but not an obligation to buy or sell a specified security at a pre-fixed Strike PriceStrike PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
 Thus, the exercise price is a term used in the derivative market. on or before the maturity on payment of a premium amount to the Options Seller.
-The maximum risk for Option buyer in an Option Derivative Contract is the loss of premium and for Option Seller it is Unlimited.
+The maximum risk for Option buyers in an Option Derivative Contract is the loss of premium, and for Option Seller, it is Unlimited.

-Raven intends to derive the Forward Exchange rate of a currency forward contract involving currency pair of INR/USD.
-The Current Spot Rate of INR/USD is 0.014286 $ which effectively means that one rupee of Indian Currency is equivalent to 0.014286 dollars.
+Raven intends to derive the Forward Exchange rate of a currency forward contract involving a currency pair of INR/USD.
+The Current Spot RateSpot RateSpot Rate' is the cash rate at which an immediate transaction and/or settlement takes place between the buyer and seller parties.
+This rate can be considered for any and all types of products prevalent in the market ranging from consumer products to real estate to capital markets.
+It gives the immediate value of the product being transacted. of INR/USD is 0.014286 $, which effectively means that one rupee of Indian currency is equivalent to 0.014286 dollars.

-Based on the above information we can derive the 180 day Forward Exchange Rate to derive the Currency Forward Contract rate:
+Based on the above information, we can derive the 180 day Forward Exchange Rate to derive the Currency Forward Contract rate:

 (Excel sheet attached)